TRAUMA THERAPY

 Perhaps you are constantly worried about being attacked, injured, or abandoned, and thus, you do not feel safe even in your most intimate relationships.

 Or maybe you have come to realize that you have lived with trauma or Post-Traumatic Stress Disorder (PTSD) for too long, and you are finally ready to address it in the container of counseling with a trained professional.
+Perhaps you fee disconnected and far away from yourself and want to be more available joy and depth in your life now that you have the gift of relationships with wonderful healthy people.
+Talk therapy simply doesn’t work for trauma, I lean heavily on eye movement therapies, please read more here.

 Trauma And PTSD Can Wear Away At You Day By Day